Skip to main content

 Project progress and status

-Renewal SA settled on the site in February 2024 and immediately released a Request for Offer to the market for a consultant to lead the critical development of a sustainability strategy for the project, expected to be completed by August 2024.
-It will be developed simultaneously with the project initial Master Plan ahead of community engagement occurring in the second half of 2024.
+Renewal SA acquired this site from City of Adelaide in February 2024 and immediately released a Request for Offer to the market for a consultant to lead the critical development of a sustainability strategy for the project.

 Stakeholders and community